What will you learn in this course?

-Week 2: Bending the curves to a sustainable future
+Week 2: The road ahead: bending the curves to a sustainable future

 In week 2, we will explore how we might bend the curves to a sustainable future.
 We will learn about climate justice, carbon budgets and the deliberate transformations that may allow us to avoid catastrophic climate change.
 You will also identify and discuss different climate change leadership challenges you’re facing in your own context.

 Week 3: Complex challenges and possibilities for change

 Week 3 discusses and investigates the question of whether climate change should be dealt with as a new type of challenge that in itself is more complex than previous societal and environmental problems or if it should be understood as a possibility to change relationships, communities and society.